rscheinberg/Insert-Name-Here/README.md

 What is the boolean value of the statement "is there a way to get from the starting point to the treasure"?

 ## Recursive Abstraction:
-When we are trying to answer the question "is there a way to get from the starting point to the treasure", the recursive abstraction can answer the question "is there a way to get from the starting point to the treasure by going through path *n*".
+When I am asked to find out if "there is a way to get from the starting point to the treasure", the recursive abstraction can answer the question if "there is a way to get from the starting point to the treasure by going through this path".

 ## Base Case:
 - When the player is on the treasure --> return true
 - The player is at an invalid position (i.e. a wall) --> return false

 ## Algorithm:
-For each possible path...
-- if the player is at an invalid position, //This should not be in the helper function, but in the original method
+- if the player is at an invalid position
     - return false
-- else if this path is the treasure,
+- else if this path is the treasure
     - return true
-- else,
+- else
+    - for each adjacent square:
+        - if this square is a valid path:
             - invoke the recursive abstraction
+    - backtrack one path and repeat the Algorithm

 ## Classes & Methods:
+Displayer:
+- Fields:
+    - windowHeight
-- Maze Class
+    - console
 - Constructor
+- Methods:
+    - atTopOfWindow
-    - toString
+    - lineSeparatorsIn

+Maze:
-    - Clone
+- Fields:
-    - get
+    - maze
-        - returns value for a specific junction, i.e. treasure, dead end, or more junctions
-    - set
+    - rankCount
-        - allows user to modify the maze, simply for testing purposes
-- MazeSolver Class
+    - explorerPosition
 - Constructor
+- Copy Constructor
+- Methods:
     - toString
+    - go
+    - dropA
+    - explorerIsOnA
+    - add
+    - equals

+UserOfMaze:
+- Fields:
+    - displayer
+- Methods:
+    - main
-    - Solver
+    - moveTest
-        - Uses recursion, and specified algorithm
-    - Any Helper methods that Solver requires
-- UserOfMaze Class
+    - dropTest
-    - Main
+    - copyConstructTest
-        - Tests Maze Class and its methods
-- UserOfMazeSolver Class
+    - displayerTest
-    - Main
+    - snapshotDemo
-        - Tests MazeSolver class and its methods

 ## Version Planner:
 0: Working UserOfMaze Class, with appropriate test cases